Impact of Information on Quantum Heat Engines: Illustrative Examples

-The max-work Landauer efficiency $\eta^L_W$ for fine-grain measurement in the $\boldsymbol{E}$-basis is shown by the solid blue curve in Fig. \ref{fig:eff_vs_T1}.
-Likewise, the solid blue curves in Fig. \ref{fig:work_vs_T1} plot the total work output and cost of information gathering for this measurement.
+The max-work Landauer efficiency $\eta^L_W$ for fine-grain measurement in the $\boldsymbol{E}$-basis is shown by the dotted blue curve in Fig. \ref{fig:eff_vs_T1}.
+Likewise, the dotted blue curves in Fig. \ref{fig:work_vs_T1} plot the average extracted work (a), the cost of information gathering (b), and the total work output (c) for this measurement.
 These will be compared with various other projective measurements in the following subsections.